Philippe Lellouche

-Philippe Lellouche is a French actor, director, screenwriter, television presenter and singer.
-He was born on March 30, 1966 in Tel HaShomer in Israel.
+Philippe Lellouche (born 30 March 1966 in Tel HaShomer, Israel) is a French actor, director, screenwriter, television presenter and singer.
 His brother is the actor Gilles Lellouche.

 Biography

 After studying journalism, Philippe Lellouche joined the radio station France Inter where he presented a comedy show.
 He then became a reporter and worked for the French TV channel TF1 for a short period before joining the team of Envoyé spécial on France 2, where he was spotted by Marion Sarraut who offered him a role in the television series Une femme d'honneur.
 He followed this up with various roles, most notably in the films Michel Vaillant, produced by Luc Besson and Narco, co-directed by his brother Gilles Lellouche.